-- work with local health and service provider networks to integrate with existing services to improve coordination of services and the quality of support
+- help local health and service provider networks to integrate with existing services to better coordinate services and improve the quality of support

-- work with primary care to meet the needs of communities to reduce potential hospital attendance and admissions
+- work with primary care to meet the needs of communities including victim-survivors

-- give victim-survivors clear information and referral pathways to other services like family, domestic and sexual violence support services including child sexual abuse.
+- provide clear referral pathways to other services like family and domestic support services.

 Who we work with